 Courses I teach

-Probability — Fourier series — Integral transforms — Partial differential equations
+Multi-dimensional analysis — Ordinary differential equations — Power and Fourier series — Partial differential equations

-Basic plasma concepts — single particle theory — kinetic theory — macroscopic theory — MHD — cold plasma waves — warm plasma
+Basic plasma concepts — single particle theory — MHD — cold plasma — kinetic description — Applications of plasma physics in the realm of magnetosphere, ionosphere, solar corona and solar wind

 - Hydrodynamics and hydromagnetics (8 ECTS)